ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Hi!
 I am BombCraft, and this is my unfinished README.md/bio!

+(If you're confused, "istfsm" in my status means "I swear to flying spaghetti monster" because I don't believe in a god but I need something to swear to)

 Why the FUCK did GD Cologne block me

 Counters until notable dates: